Current Cases

 Overview

-On May 11, 2023, Cohen Milstein and Bernstein Litowitz, jointly, as Lead Counsel in this securities class action against Silvergate Capital Corporation, filed an amended consolidated class action complaint before the United States District Court for the Southern District of California.
-The complaint alleges that Silvergate, a holding company for Silvergate Bank, which is a federally regulated depository and lender for major cryptocurrency platforms, including Coinbase, Genesis, and FTX, made materially false and misleading statements about the Company’s compliance framework, as well as its anti-money laundering and customer identification programs.
+Cohen Milstein and Bernstein Litowitz, jointly, as Lead Counsel, represent investors in this putative securities class action against Silvergate Capital Corporation, a holding company for Silvergate Bank, which during the class period was a federally regulated depository and lender for major cryptocurrency platforms, including Coinbase, Genesis, and FTX.
+Silvergate Investors allege that Silvergate made materially false and misleading statements about the Company’s compliance framework, as well as its anti-money laundering and customer identification programs.

-Silvergate investors claim that they incurred significant losses, beginning on November 7, 2022, upon learning that the Company compliance practices were lax and exposed the Company to potential money laundering and criminal activity.
+Specifically, Silvergate investors claim that they incurred significant losses, beginning on November 7, 2022, as the truth began to come out that Silvergate Bank’s compliance practices were essentially lax and that it did not perform the vetting, due diligence and monitoring of clients claimed and exposed the Company to potential money laundering and criminal activity.
 Then, on January 5, 2023, Silvergate disclosed that the collapse of its client, FTX, had led to a run on Silvergate Bank, causing its deposits to decline by $8.1 billion, or over 68%, over the three months ending in December 2022.
-This led to an acute liquidity crunch, which forced Silvergate to sell off illiquid securities for a loss of over $700 million and to borrow $4.3 billion in short-term advances from Federal Home Loan Banks
+This led to an acute liquidity crunch, which forced Silvergate to sell off illiquid securities for a loss of over $700 million and to borrow $4.3 billion in short-term advances from Federal Home Loan Banks.

 Important Rulings